 As you welcome parishioners and community members back into the buildings, it’s our responsibility to ensure that they understand the safety protocols they must practice to continue to be permitted to use the space.
 The following information should be provided in print or digital to each user group: liturgical participants / congregation, parish life and community users.

-“Protocols Related to Parish Life” should be distributed to all parish groups or ministries (Bible study groups, prayer-shawl knitters, prayer meetings, outreach groups, etc.) that are choosing to meet in-person again PRIOR to meeting for the first time.
+“Protocols Related to Parish Life” should be distributed to all parish groups or ministries (Bible study groups, prayer-shawl knitters, prayer meetings, outreach groups, etc.) that are choosing to meet in-person PRIOR to meeting.
 At the beginning of the first meeting, the group leader should go over the new protocols in the building and ensure everyone understands and agrees to abide by the protocols.

 “Protocols Related to Community Users” must be distributed to all users that plan to hold non-parish-related activities whether the group pays a rental fee or not.
 This includes:

-All community users must provide a safety plan that pertains to how they will follow safety protocols in relation to their activities in the buildings BEFORE being permitted to re-enter the space.
-This safety plan should be provided to the parish’s incumbent and wardens at least ten days before the users re-enter the buildings.
-The incumbent and wardens can approve the plan but should feel welcome to consult with their regional archdeacon or with the diocesan insurance specialist, Zena McCreary.
+All community users must provide a safety plan that pertains to how they will follow safety protocols in relation to their activities in the buildings BEFORE being permitted to enter the space.
+This safety plan should be provided to the parish’s incumbent and wardens at least ten days before the users enter the buildings.
+Safety plans should be updated and re-submitted as the provincial health orders change.
+The incumbent and wardens can approve the plan but should feel welcome to consult with their regional archdeacon or with the diocesan insurance specialist, Michealle Skwara.

 Please note: Any community user that practices singing (choirs, choruses, concerts, etc.) must have their safety plan ALSO approved by the regional archdeacon, as this activity is associated with a higher risk.